 In accordance with Note 2, the Directors write off exploration expenditure where they assess that the asset is impaired.
 Exploration expenditure is written off either by a reassessment by the Group that has reduced the interpreted potential of the licence for mineral deposits and, or a joint venture partner has withdrawn from a project.

 15. Current liabilities - payables

+Trade creditors

-Trade creditors \ Accrued expenses
+Accrued expenses

+GST payable

+Accrued payroll and payroll deductions

-\ Trade payables are non-interest bearing and are generally settled on 30 day terms.
+^{} Trade creditors are non-interest bearing and are generally settled on 30 day terms.

 16. Liabilities - provisions